Last Updated on May 9, 2026 by Emma Fajcz | Published: July 16, 2018

 Gazpacho

 By far Spain’s most famous contribution to the world of cold soups, gazpacho is a tried-and-true classic, and Spanish summer staple.
-Our co-founder Lauren’s recipe takes the best part of some 20 gazpacho recipes and combines them to make the ultimate cold soup.
+It’s a simple mixture of tomatoes, cucumber, pepper, onion, garlic, olive oil, sherry vinegar, and salt that’s so refreshing on a hot day.

 Watermelon Mint Gazpacho

-When you’re ready to take your gazpacho to the next level, add watermelon and mint for a surprising and refreshing combination.
+When you’re ready to take your gazpacho to the next level, make watermelon and mint gazpacho for a surprising and refreshing combination.

 Salmorejo